curl/everything-curl/usingcurl/downloads.md

 then clearly considered to be "above" you.
 This is loading data down from the server onto your machine where you are running curl.

-Downloading is probably the most common use case for curl—retrieving the specific data pointed to by a URL onto your machine.
+Downloading is probably the most common use case for curl — retrieving the specific data pointed to by a URL onto your machine.

 * [What exactly is downloading?](downloads/whatis.md)